 STEP 1: Mix resin

-For this project, you only need approximately 1 oz total of mixed resin, but I always pour a little extra just for any ‘oops’ moments.
-Be sure to mix thoroughly and walk away for about 5-10 minutes to let some of the larger bubbles pop on their own.
+You only need about 1 oz of mixed resin, but I always mix a little extra just for any ‘oops’ moments.
+Be sure to mix the resin thoroughly and walk away for about 5-10 minutes to let some of the larger bubbles pop on their own.

 STEP 2: Add resin to a bead mold